jitterted/tawny/Tasks.md

 ## Completed

+[X] Make Portfolio the Aggregate Root

+[X] Replace new Position() with portfolio.openPosition()

+[X] Move "roll" method over to Portfolio, so it can keep track of the new position as well

-[X] Integration Test (mockmvc) to check for the endpoint [X] Test the view method in the controller for the data in the model [X] Create Thymeleaf template to display the view
+[X] Move factory creation method of Position to Portfolio [X] Integration Test (mockmvc) to check for the endpoint [X] Test the view method in the controller for the data in the model [X] Create Thymeleaf template to display the view